greyhatharold/facekeeper/README.md

 python main.py
 ```

 The program focuses on generating high-quality, consistent face encodings that can be reliably used for facial recognition tasks in other applications.
-Totally open source and free, no ads, no tracking, no data collection, no data sharing, no data selling.
+Totally open source and free, let me know if you have any questions or suggestions.